Drew4437/Belly-Button-Biodiversity/README.md

 ## Background

-Full-Stack Data Analysis to build an interactive dashboard exploring the Belly Button Biodiversity Dataset using Plotly.js, Flask and Heroku
+This effort utilizes data analysis and development to build an interactive dashboard which explors the wonderful world of Belly Button Biodiversity.
+The tools used are scientific data sets, coding using python, visualization using Plotly.js and D3, and app development using Flask, HTML, and Heroku.

 ## Objectives

 ### Step 1 - Plotly.js

-Use Plotly.js to build interactive charts for the dashboard
+Used Plotly.js to build interactive charts for the dashboard

-* Create a Pie Chart that uses data from the samples route (`/samples/<sample>`) to display the top 10 samples
+* Created a Pie Chart that uses data from the samples route (`/samples/<sample>`) to display the top 10 samples
     * Use `sample_values` as the values for the Pie Chart
     * Use `otu_ids` as the labels for the Pie Chart
     * Use `otu_labels` as the hovertext for the Pie Chart

 ![](Images/pie_chart.png)

-* Create a Bubble Chart that uses data from the samples route (`/samples/<sample>`) to display each sample
+* Created a Bubble Chart that uses data from the samples route (`/samples/<sample>`) to display each sample
     * Use `otu_ids` for the x values
     * Use `sample_values` for the y values
     * Use `sample_values` for the marker size